tdkotecha/CalculiX-Workflow/Crankshaft/Kurbelwelle/Readme.md

 -Then, i used transfinite function to do finer meshing and overcome surface meshing, but still it showed 20 surface distortion.

-* In the following images, i have showed, how this transfinite function is used for every surface
+* In the following images, i have showed, how the geometry looks after transfinite function is used for every surface

 Image of meshing
 ```